- Home

 On a chilly autumn evening, the only thing better than tucking into a thick bowl of stew is one that has chunks of bread in it – and crunchy croutons on top.
 And that’s why ribollita (a white bean stew from the hilltops of Tuscany) might just be the ultimate stew for this season.

-Ribollita originated in the Middle Ages when hungry peasants would take home their landowner’s stale bread and add it to their stews.
+Ribollita originated in the Middle Ages when hungry peasants would take home their landowner’s stale bread to add to their stews.
 Packed with kale, tomatoes, celery, and onions, ribollita is thickened with cannellini beans and bread, then drizzled with olive oil and a dusting of parmesan.
 It’s comforting, filling, tasty, and – because it’s packed with vitamins and fibre – incredibly nourishing.

-This simple ribollita recipe from Bon Appetit looks delicious.
+This simple ribollita recipe from Bon Appétit looks delicious.
 To make it vegan, just swap the parmesan for a plant-based alternative or, for maximum health points, nutritional yeast.

 Watch the video below to see a step-by-step guide to making ribollita.